 show program’s version number and exit

-hicPlotDistVsCounts should be used on corrected matrices with very large bins (e.g. at least 50kb bins), otherwise the curves will be spiky at longer ranges because of the sparness of the contacts, thus the likelyness of the samples will become hard to assess after a certain distance. hicPlotDistVsCounts is thus often ran after hicMergeMatrixBins and hicCorrectMatrix.
+hicPlotDistVsCounts should be used on corrected matrices with large bins (e.g. at least 50kb bins), otherwise the curves will be very spiky and unstable at longer ranges because of the sparness of the contacts.
+The tool hicMergeMatrixBins can be used to merge matrix bins and the tool hicCorrectMatrix can be used for matrix correction before using hicPlotDistVsCounts.

 hicPlotDistVsCounts -m \ condition1_sample1_50_bins_merged.h5 \ condition1_sampel2_50_bins_merged.h5 \ condition2_sample1_50_bins_merged.h5 \ condition2_sample2_50_bins_merged.h5 \ -o counts_vs_dist_50_bins_merged.png \ --labels 'Cond 1 Sample 1' 'Cond 1 Sample 2' 'Cond 2 Sample 1' 'Cond 2 Sample 2' \ --maxdepth 20000000 \ --plotsize 5 4.2

-Here, we see that the samples from the first condition are not so well correlated, but they follow the same tendancies and are distinct from the two samples of the second condition.
-The later are well correlated and display enriched long-range contacts compared to the first condition samples.
+Here, we see that the samples of the first condition are not so well correlated, but they follow the same tendancies and are distinct from the two samples of the second condition.
+The later are well correlated and display enriched long-range contacts compared to the samples of the first condition.